turingschool/career-development-curriculum-site/module_three/index.md

 * Resume updated and ready to be added to Terminal Portfolio by end of Week 5
 * Cover letter draft ready to be reviewed in Week 5's Homeroom
+* Career Roadmap updated by end of Week 5
-* Terminal portfolio created and published by EOD Monday of Week 6 using these [directions](/resources/terminal_directions)
+* Terminal portfolio created and requested review by EOD Monday of Week 6 using these [directions](/resources/terminal_directions)
 * Complete [end of mod self-evaluation survey](https://airtable.com/shrBZWvdZfHSeey57) by EOD Monday of Week 6

 ### Additional Activites